hnrss/hnrss/README.txt

 Titles
 ------

-Comments and Ask/Show HN posts without body text don't have "titles" in the traditional sense.
+Comments and self-posts (i.e., Ask/Show HN, polls) without body text don't have "titles" in the traditional sense.

 hnrss handles this by including this information in a single
 <description> element without a <title>.
 This adheres to the RSS